 - establishing collective investment schemes

-The usual Central Bank vetting process for offshore companies also ensured that prospective OFCs were linked to existing investment or financial services companies in well-regulated (meaning in practice, high-tax) countries, although exceptions were made for the internal financial services of respectable companies.
-The Central Bank imposed additional conditions on OFCs, and usually requires a 'Letter of Comfort' from the foreign parent or associate.
+The usual Central Bank vetting process for offshore companies also ensured that prospective OFCs were linked to existing investment or financial services companies in well-regulated (in practice, high-tax) countries, although exceptions were made for the internal financial services of respectable companies.
+The Central Bank imposed additional conditions on OFCs, and usually requires a 'Letter of Comfort' from the foreign parent company or associate.

-In 2001, as part of preparations to join the EU, Cyprus began to construct a modernised regime for mutual fund operation.
-Under the Investment Services and Activities and Regulated Markets Law of 2007, which replaced the Investment Firms Law of 2002, Cyprus Investment Firms (CIFs) can be established in Cyprus to provide one or more investment services to third parties and/or perform one or more investment activities under the applicable laws and regulations.
-Accordingly, an Investment Firm licensed in Cyprus, can be used for the provision of investment services from Cyprus in all EU markets by simply passporting its license, while it can also offer investment services to third countries.
+In 2001, as part of preparations to join the EU, Cyprus began to create a modernised regime for mutual fund operation.
+Under the Investment Services and Activities and Regulated Markets Law of 2007, which replaced the Investment Firms Law of 2002, Cypriot Investment Firms (CIFs) can be established in Cyprus to provide one or more investment services to third parties and/or perform one or more investment activities under the applicable laws and regulations.
+Accordingly, an investment firm licensed in Cyprus can be used to provide investment services from Cyprus in all EU markets simply by passing on its licence, while it can also offer investment services to third countries.
 CIFs are licensed by the Cyprus Securities and Exchange Commission (CySEC).
 See Cyprus Law of Offshore for more details on Cyprus CIFs.

-Collective investment schemes may be formed under the International Collective Investment Schemes Law No. 47, of 1999.
-The Central Bank of Cyprus (Bank) which is the regulatory and supervisory authority for Schemes, their managers and trustees, may upon a written application, recognise a company incorporated under the Cyprus Companies Law, a trust created under the International Trust Law or a partnership registered under the Partnership and Business Names Law, as an International Collective Investment Scheme (ICIS).
+Collective investment schemes may be formed under the 1999 International Collective Investment Schemes Law No. 47.
+The Central Bank of Cyprus which is the regulatory and supervisory authority for schemes, their managers and trustees, may, on written application, recognise a company incorporated under the Cyprus Companies Law, a trust created under the International Trust Law or a partnership registered under the Partnership and Business Names Law, as an International Collective Investment Scheme (ICIS).

-Under the new legislation, therefore, a Scheme may take one of the following forms:
+Therefore, under the current legislation, a scheme may take one of the following forms: